 Diagnosing Chest and Lung Problems: Imaging Tests

 You’ve been told that you need imaging tests to diagnose a problem in your chest or lung.
-These images (scans) help the doctor locate the problem and determine if it affects other structures.
+These images (scans) help the doctor find the problem and figure out if it affects other structures.
 You will likely need more than one imaging test.
-If a mass has been found, imaging tests can also help determine if it has spread.
+If a mass has been found, imaging tests can also help find out if it has spread.
 Common imaging tests are described below.

-Computed tomography (CT or CAT) allows the doctor to view a more detailed image of the chest and lungs than a regular chest x-ray.
+CT scans allow the healthcare provider to se a more detailed picture of the chest and lungs than a regular chest X-ray.
 During a CT scan, many images are taken of the lungs and chest.
 A computer combines the images to create one detailed image.
-In some cases, special dye (contrast) is given through an intravenous (IV) line.
+In some cases, special dye (contrast) is given through an IV (intravenous) line.
 The contrast highlights any suspicious area on the scan.

 Positron emission tomography (PET) is used to diagnose chest and lung problems.
 For a PET scan, a safe radioactive liquid (tracer) is injected into the bloodstream.
-Once the tracer is in your system (which takes about 45 minutes), a scan is taken of the body.
-A PET scan can be helpful for detecting cancer.
-It can also help determine if a cancer has spread.
+It takes about 45 minutes for the tracer to be in your system.
+Once the tracer is there, the healthcare provider takes a scan of your body.
+A PET scan can be helpful for finding cancer.
+It can also help find out if a cancer has spread.
 This is called staging.
-In some cases, further testing is needed before cancer is diagnosed or ruled out.
+In some cases, you may need more testing before cancer is diagnosed or ruled out.

-Like the CT scan, magnetic resonance imaging (MRI) takes many images of the chest and lungs.
-Contrast may be given through an intravenous (IV) line.
-A scan is taken.
-MRI helps the doctor determine if a mass is affecting other structures in the chest, such as blood vessels.
+Like the CT scan, MRI takes many images of the chest and lungs.
+Contrast may be given through an IV line.
+The healthcare provider then takes a scan.
+MRI helps your provider find out if a mass is affecting other structures in the chest, such as blood vessels.

 Before your imaging test, do the following:

-Follow your doctor’s instructions about eating and drinking
+Follow your healthcare provider’s instructions about eating and drinking

-Tell your doctor about the medications you take.
-You may need to stop taking certain medications before the test.
+Tell your provider about the medicines you take.
+You may need to stop taking certain medicines before the test.

-Tell your doctor and the healthcare professional performing the scan if you wear a medicated adhesive patch.
+Tell your healthcare provider and the healthcare person doing the scan if you wear a medicated adhesive patch.

 Mention if you have any metal in your body.
 This includes loose pieces of metal or metal devices such as an aneurysm clip, a pacemaker, a prosthesis, or an intraocular lens.

 For the test, you lie on your back inside a tubelike machine (scanner).
 You hear loud clicking sounds as images are taken.
-To ensure clear images, you must lie still.
+To make sure the images taken are clear, you must lie still.
 Straps may be used to help with this.
 Imaging tests (especially MRI) are done in a confined space.
-Talk to your doctor before the day of your test if you are afraid of confined spaces.
-You may be given medication (sedation) to help you relax during the test.
+Talk with your healthcare provider before the day of your test if you are afraid of confined spaces.
+You may be given medicine (sedation) to help you relax during the test.